indirect/andre.arko.net/_posts/2014-07-22-rails-from-the-ground-up-headers--status-codes.md

 All of these headers (and others besides) allow HTTP clients and servers to coordinate requests and responses in more and more complicated ways.

+Use `curl` to experiement and check out response headers for yourself.
+Run `curl -I` on your favorite websites, and see what response headers they send.
+Discover the secrets of the internet.

 Now that we have code for a working HTTP server, we'll talk about how to serve HTML next.